dulce-bits/blue-green-canary-tf/README.md

 We can continue with this process of increasing the traffic to the new version until we are sure that it is stable, then we can completely shift the traffic to the green environment and disable the blue environment until next roullout.

 ![alt text](images/6.png)

+> You can find on the different branches of the project how I change the configuration for every step of the deployment.

 ## Terraform documentation